Information for organisations who are applying to register to offer independent end-point assessment for apprenticeship standards.

 7.5 Where EPA has taken place and the apprentice has ‘failed’, this must be recorded in the apprenticeship service, and only once the apprentice has ‘passed’ must the certificate be claimed.

 8.1 Under Section A3 of the Apprenticeships, Skills, Children and Learning Act 2009 the Secretary of State may issue an apprenticeship certificate in respect of a person who applies for it if it appears to the Secretary of State that the person has completed and achieved an approved English apprenticeship.
 The Education and Skills Funding Agency operate the process for issuing certificates on behalf of the Secretary of State.

 8.2 The apprenticeship certificate is the formal recognition that an individual has achieved their apprenticeship.

-8.3 You must request the apprenticeship certificate from us once an apprentice has achieved all components of their end-point assessment.
-As part of this, you must ensure that the apprentice has given their permission for you to apply for certification on their behalf.
+8.3 You must request the apprenticeship certificate from us once an apprentice has achieved all components of their EPA.
+As part of this, you must ensure that the apprentice has given their written permission for you to apply for certification on their behalf.

 8.4 When we receive your request for the apprenticeship certificate we will cross-check the apprentice’s details, including the apprenticeship standard being certified, with the information we receive from providers in the ILR.

 8.6 You must not issue your own ‘apprenticeship certificate’.
-Any record of results you do issue to the apprentice on completion of their end-point assessment must include a statement that makes clear such a record is not a formal apprenticeship certificate.
-You must ensure that any details of results you include in this record are for end-point assessment and not for the overall apprenticeship.
+Any record of results you do issue to the apprentice on completion of their EPA must include a statement that makes clear such a record is not a formal apprenticeship certificate.
+You must ensure that any details of results you include in this record are for EPA and not for the overall apprenticeship.
 Where we find this happening we will treat this as a significant breach of these conditions.